DrMicrobit/cc_restapi4tms/DEVLOG.md

   - And then the records would be immutable ... do we want that?
 Not really, no. Not for in memory storage.
   - Decision: class atm.
 Boilerplate via IDE.
+  - Rollback: Now record, as I learned about best practices of jakarta annotations going to DTO classes.
+To be discussed, especially whether frameworks like checkerframework or similar from jakarta / Spring Boot would be used.

 Fields:
 - id: